mcorbe/talemo/docs/product-requirements.v2.md

 #### 6.6.1 Impact on Active Families and Revenue

-With these penetration goals applied to the standard pricing, conversion mix, and ad-load parameters:
+With these penetration goals applied to the standard pricing and conversion mix parameters:

 | Market | Families < 10 yrs | Penetration goal | Target MAU | Blended ARPU (€/yr) | ARR (€000) |
 |--------|-------------------|-----------------|------------|---------------------|------------|